goreleaser/goreleaser/docs/README.md

   println("Ba dum, tss!")
 }
 ```
-By default, GoReleaser will build the main.go file located in your current directory, but you can change the build package path in a GoReleaser configuration file.
+By default, GoReleaser will build the *main.go* file located in your current directory, but you can change the build package path in the GoReleaser configuration file.

-Speaking of GoReleaser configuration, let's create _goreleaser.yml_ file:

 ```yml
 # goreleaser.yml